StudentShop/TrakDPM-Guide/README.md

-# TrakDPM-Guide
-Quick start guide for the Trak DPM SX2P
-# Quick start guide for the Trak TRL 1540V
+# Quick start guide for the TrakDPM-Guide

 ## What is it?